neurostuff/compose-docs/docs/tutorial/automated.md

 ### Flexible automated meta-analysis in Neurosynth Compose

 Although automated meta-analyses have proved to be a useful tool, there are several limitations.
-The overal goal of *Neurosynth Compose* is to give users a flexible data curation platform, to overcome these limitations using their expert knowledge.
+The overall goal of *Neurosynth Compose* is to give users a flexible data curation platform, to overcome these limitations using their expert knowledge.
 For example:

 - *Flexible selection criteria.* The original Neurosynth has a fixed number of terms and meta-analyses.
 With*Neurosynth Compose* you can flexibly search the NeuroStore database using a powerful and flexible search to  precisely define your search criteria.
  - *Combine expert knowledge with automated selection.* Automated study selection is inherently an noisy and imperfect measure.
 With *Neurosynth Compose*, you can use automated study selection as a first pass, and later apply your own expert criteria to refine study inclusion criteria.